segersniels/supdock/README.md

 # Supdock
 What's Up, Dock(er)?
 A slightly more visual way to interact with the docker daemon.
-Supdock is a wrapper for the docker command, written in Ruby, meaning you can still use all of the standard `docker` commands.
+Supdock is a wrapper for the docker command, written in Ruby, meaning you can still use all of the other `docker` commands without issues.

 <p align="center">
 <img src="https://i.imgur.com/ATV0nP7.png" width="250">